 The remainder of the party is made up of any combination of the following characters: Nanjo, and then the three optional SEBEC characters, Brown, Ayase and Elly.
 We followed Marathon rules to “recruit everyone” by ignoring Nanjo and picking up a party of everyone we had left behind before.
 Recruiting the party was not as clear-cut as we expected, and involved fighting another boy in the school who was, urm, drinking all the stockpiled milk?
 Look, it’s a long story about a fat boy having to eat things because the writers decided that fat people behave like cartoon stereotypes, showing a level of respect for other human beings that I’d shame in an eight year old, much less an adult.
 And come to think of it, the Harem Queen thing was an “evil people are ugly” storyline so dusty and misogynistic it might as well have come out of Grimm.
 Whatever, I’m not in the mood to treat with this games’ story after the “ill people just aren’t trying hard enough” bullshit from the SEBEC storyline.

-In Marathon tradition, I’ll cover the dungeons in the order we did them.
-The plot of each of the towers revolved a lot around the cast of the school, but I’m not going to be introducing all of the school cast in much detail, though I’d be remiss if I didn’t point out that one of them was the female protagonist of SMT: If…, aka “Persona 0.”
+The plot of each of the towers revolved around your schoolmates and teachers, but I’m not going to be introducing all of the school cast in much detail, though I’d be remiss if I didn’t point out that one of them was the female protagonist of SMT: If…, aka “Persona 0.”
 Remember, this game is a sequel!
 Two of the three towers were timed, though the timer wasn’t a huge threat in the Easy tower.
 The Easy-difficulty Tower was Hypnos Tower, where another former Snow Queen actress was trying to sleep away her past life, and was forcing others to sleep as well with her Persona, Hypnos.
 The Medium-difficulty tower was Nemesis Tower, where there was no timer, and the mistress (another Snow Queen actress) tried to get us to abandon some friends during the dungeon exchange for an easier fight at the end.
 Rescuing your friends instead gets you Mirror Shards.
 The Hard-difficulty tower was Thanatos Tower, where your Persona powers will be locked down if you get knocked to 0 HP!
 This was serious threat and made the experience even more frustrating than it already was.
 Were there a few thrilling stories involved?
 Sure!
 But I didn’t record any because I was at my wit’s end with this contemptible game!

 There!
 Three dungeons, the vast majority of the second game, in one paragraph.
 I’ll say this much: it was actually maybe a better experience than the entire SEBEC storyline.
 I really did like it better!
 More engaging dungeons, with special gimmicks, good plots and micro-plots.
 But I was just… so tired of this entire experience.
 I have a whole document of notes I never even touched because I’m just so tired.
 Maybe one day I’ll come back and extend this section, but I doubt it.
 Persona 1’s grinding-centric gameplay and creaking, insufficient level design, plus the odd slap to the face from the narrative like “Sick people aren’t trying hard enough” and “Fat people, ammirite?” earn it the present Worst Game in the Marathon slot from me, taking it from FFIII.